mwmdev/neuma/README.md

 `vi` :  Switch to voice input

-Saying "Disable voice input" will switch back to text input mode.
+Saying "_Disable voice input_" will switch back to text input mode.

 You can list available microphones with `lm` and set the one you want to use in the `audio` section of the config file.